What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 Gall mushroom: inedible or poisonous?

-Most scientists classify the gall fungus as inedible, since even forest insects do not dare to taste its bitter flesh.
-However, another group of researchers is convinced of the toxicity of this fungus.
-In the case of eating dense pulp, death does not occur.
-But the toxins contained in it in large quantities cause tremendous harm to internal organs, in particular the liver.
+Most scientists classify the gall mushroom as inedible, since even forest insects do not dare to taste its bitter pulp.
+However, another group of researchers is convinced that this mushroom is poisonous.
+If the dense pulp is eaten, death does not occur.
+But the toxins it contains in large quantities cause enormous harm. internal organs, in particular the liver.

-The dimensions of the poisonous mushroom are not small: the diameter of the brown-orange cap reaches 10 cm, and the creamy-red leg is very thick, with a darker grid pattern in the upper part.
+The size of the poisonous mushroom is not small: the diameter of the brown-orange cap reaches 10 cm, and the creamy-red leg is very thick, with a darker mesh-like pattern in the upper part.

-The gall fungus is similar to white, but, unlike the latter, it always turns pink when broken.
+The gall mushroom is similar to the white one, but, unlike the latter, it always turns pink when broken.

-In the swampy areas of the forest, in the thickets of moss, you can find small mushrooms on a long thin stem - the marsh galerina.
-A fragile light yellow leg with a white ring at the top is easy to knock down even with a thin twig.
-Moreover, the mushroom is poisonous and it is still impossible to eat it.
-The dark yellow hat of the gallery is also fragile and watery.
-At a young age, it looks like a bell, but then straightens, leaving only a sharp bulge in the center.
+In marshy areas of the forest, in thickets of moss, you can find small mushrooms on a long thin stalk - marsh galerina.
+The brittle light yellow leg with a white ring at the top can be easily knocked down even with a thin twig.
+Moreover, the mushroom is poisonous and should not be eaten anyway.
+The dark yellow cap of the galerina is also fragile and watery.
+At a young age it looks like a bell, but then straightens, leaving only a sharp bulge in the center.

-This is not a complete list of poisonous mushrooms, in addition, there are still a lot of false species that are easy to confuse with edible ones.
-If you are not sure which mushroom is under your feet - please pass by.
-It is better to make an extra circle through the forest or return home with an empty purse than to suffer from severe poisoning later.
-Be careful, take care of your health and the health of your loved ones!
+This is not a complete list of poisonous mushrooms; in addition, there are many false species that can easily be confused with edible ones.
+If you are not sure which mushroom is under your feet, please pass by.
+It’s better to take an extra lap through the forest or return home with an empty wallet than to suffer from severe poisoning later.
+Be careful, take care of your health and the health of those close to you!

 Video about the most dangerous mushrooms for humans

-Everyone who does not understand mushrooms is limited to buying them in a supermarket.
-After all, champignons and oyster mushrooms grown under artificial sun inspire more confidence than unknown natural gifts.
-But true mushroom pickers will not be able to be satisfied with the taste of fruits that do not smell of needles and are not washed with morning dew.
-Yes, and it is very difficult to deny yourself forest walks on a clear day off.
+Anyone who does not understand mushrooms is limited to buying them in the supermarket.
+After all, champignons and oyster mushrooms grown under artificial sun inspire more confidence than unknown ones. natural gifts.
+But true mushroom pickers will not be able to be satisfied with the taste of fruits that have not smelled of pine needles and have not been washed with morning dew.
+And it’s very difficult to deny yourself forest walks on a clear weekend.
 Therefore, let's take a closer look at the external signs of popular edible mushrooms in our region.

 Main characteristics of edible mushrooms

-All the biological and ecological diversity of mushrooms on a planetary scale is simply impossible to cover.
+It is simply impossible to cover all the biological and ecological diversity of fungi on a planetary scale.
 This is one of the largest specific groups of living organisms, which has become an integral part of terrestrial and aquatic ecosystems.
-Modern scientists know many types of the mushroom kingdom, but today there is no exact figure in any scientific source.
+Modern scientists know many species of the mushroom kingdom, but today there is no exact figure in any scientific source.
 In different literature, the species number of mushrooms varies from 100 thousand to 1.5 million.
 It is characteristic that each species is divided into classes, orders, and also has thousands of generic names and synonyms.
-Therefore, it is easy to get lost here just like in the forest.
+Therefore, it is easy to get lost here, just like in the forest.

 Did you know?
-The most unusual mushroom in the world is considered by contemporaries to be Plasmodium, which grows in central Russia.
+Contemporaries consider the most unusual mushroom in the world to be Plasmodium, which grows in central Russia.
 This creation of nature can walk.
-True, it moves at a speed of 1 meter in a few days..
+True, it moves at a speed of 1 meter every few days.

-Edible mushrooms are considered to be those specimens that are allowed for consumption and do not carry any risks to human health.
-They differ from poisonous forest fruits in the structure of the hymenophore, the color and shape of the fruiting body, as well as in smell and taste.
-Their peculiarity lies in high gastronomic properties.
-After all, it is not in vain that among mushroom pickers there are parallel names for mushrooms - “vegetable meat” and “forest protein”.
-It is scientifically proven that such gifts of nature are rich in:
+Edible mushrooms are considered to be those specimens that are approved for consumption and do not pose any risks to human health.
+They differ from poisonous forest fruits in the structure of the hymenophore, color and shape fruiting body, as well as smell and taste.
+Their peculiarity lies in their high gastronomic properties.
+It’s not for nothing that among mushroom pickers there are parallel names for mushrooms - “vegetable meat” and “forest protein”.
+It has been scientifically proven that such gifts of nature are rich:

 • proteins;